Generic Name: clopidogrel (kloe PID oh grel)

 You should not use Plavix if you are allergic to clopidogrel, or if you have any active bleeding such as a stomach ulcer or bleeding in the brain (such as from a head injury).

 Some medicines can interact with clopidogrel and should not be used at the same time.
 Your doctor may need to change your treatment plan if you also take other medicines, especially certain stomach acid reducers (esomeprazole, omeprazole, Nexium, Prilosec).

 To make sure Plavix is safe for you, tell your doctor if you have:

 a bleeding or blood clotting disorder, such as TTP (thrombocytopenic purpura) or hemophilia;

 a history of stroke, including TIA ("mini-stroke");

-FDA pregnancy category B. Plavix is not expected to be harmful to an unborn baby.
+Plavix is not expected to harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant during treatment.

 It is not known whether clopidogrel passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.

 Take Plavix exactly as prescribed by your doctor.
 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.